 What Gist works on

-Articles, papers, PDFs, YouTube, and pasted text are first-class.
+Articles, papers, documents (PDF, DOCX, and more), YouTube, audio/video uploads, and pasted text are first-class.
 Google Docs and X/Twitter are best-effort.

 Articles.
 Papers.
-PDFs.
+Documents.
 YouTube.
 Pasted text.
-These five are first-class.
+These are first-class.

 Google Docs and X/Twitter are best-effort.
 Everything else, Gist tells you up front that this is not a candidate page.